Facing insolvency, Dream Center is unloading Art Institutes

 - Struggling under the debt load it took on along with the college chain, Dream Center Education Holdings (DCEH) has circulated a plan to transfer control of the chain to another nonprofit, Education Principle Foundation, according to a proposal sent to one of its accreditors.
 Higher ed regulator Washington Student Achievement Council (WSAC) designated the Art Institute of Seattle "at-risk" of closure late last week and this week suspended its authorization after a surety bond to protect student tuition was canceled.
 The suspension means the school can operate but cannot recruit or enroll new students.

-When the Dream Center bought the Art Institutes from Education Management Corporation (EDMC) out of bankruptcy, the organization described the deal as "an amazing opportunity" to "turn those systems into community focused not-for-profit educational institutions."
+When the Dream Center bought the Art Institutes from Education Management Corporation (EDMC) shortly before it filed for bankruptcy, the organization described the deal as "an amazing opportunity" to "turn those systems into community focused not-for-profit educational institutions."

 The foundation —which tapped Brent Richardson, former CEO of Grand Canyon University, as DCEH's chief (though he has since stepped down) —saw opportunities to combine them with its other charitable programs involving workforce readiness and education.
 But the initial opportunity Dream Center saw has unraveled in fairly short order.